dataminer-site/dataminer-site.github.io/_posts/2021-10-13-windowing.md

 <img src="/images/blog/windowing/last-in-group.jpg" alt="Window takes 13 seconds, Join takes half a second" title="Figure 3: Last in Group Join vs Window Comparison" style="max-width:90%;width:90%;height:auto"/>

-Of course most analytic tasks that use windowing *do* require using the `Window` operator, and DuckDB uses a collection of techniques to make the performance as fast as possible.
+Of course most analytic tasks that use windowing *do* require using the `Window` operator, and DataMiner uses a collection of techniques to make the performance as fast as possible.

 ### Partitioning and Sorting